GT-McDowell-Lab/PyCAC/docs/chapter5/mass.md

 	mass atomic_mass

-* `atomic_mass` = real number
+* `atomic_mass` = positive real number

 ### Examples

 	mass 63.546
 	mass 26.9815
-	mass 58.6934
 	mass 55.845

 ### Description

-Set the mass of each atom, in unit of g/mol.
-The first, second, third, and fourth examples are for Cu, Al, Ni, and Fe, respectively.
-See [lattice](lattice.md) for chemical elements.
+This command sets the atomic mass, in unit of g/mol.
+The three examples are for Cu, Al, and Fe, respectively, corresponding to those in the [lattice](lattice.md) command.
+Note the current PyCAC code can only simulate [pure metals](../chapter1/pycac-feature.md).

 ### Related commands

-The mass matrix type is specified by the [mass_mat](mass_mat.md) command.
+The mass matrix type in the finite element calculation is specified in the [mass_mat](mass_mat.md) command.

 ### Related files

-`crystal.f90` and `mass_matrix.f90`, among many
+`crystal.f90` and `mass_matrix.f90`

 ### Default